PrestigeBR/PrestigeBR.github.io/_posts/2000-04-13-loadingscreens.md

 So, let's get a bit more funky with it and replicate the Lyra project setup for unique loading screens.

-Say if you want different maps or gamemodes etc. have different loading screen slots, or pretty much whatever you want.
+Say if you want different maps, gamemodes, different loading screen slots, or pretty much whatever you want.

-Start of by opening your IDE by choice, like Rider or Visual Studio.
+Start off by opening your IDE by choice, like Rider or Visual Studio.

 We'll need to create a new `UCLASS` inheriting from `UGameInstanceSubsystem` with a delegate to broadcast when the widget class changed, a `UPROPERTY` for our delegate and another `UPROPERTY` for the current UserWidget class in your project.